Safety Precautions & Operation for Boilers

-Elimination of all moisture is primary objective in dry preservation, because as long as the boiler and other metal surfaces remain dry, no significant corrosion can occur.
-Air in contact with moisture is extremely corrosive and water leakages into the unit or sweating of surface must therefore be avoided.
+Elimination of all moisture is the primary objective of dry preservation because as long as the boiler and other metal surfaces remain dry, no significant corrosion can occur.
+Air in contact with moisture is extremely corrosive and water leakages into the unit or sweating of surface must, therefore, be avoided.

 - All internal surfaces should be dried, by circulating warm air or some heating device such as heating lamps or resistant heaters in the boiler drum and furnace.

 - The boiler should be left open for free circulation of air.

 - During dry preservation, the boiler should be inspected for any condensation.

 The closed dry preservation is useful when the plant atmosphere contains corrosive fumes and or abrasive dust which could enter the open dry boiler.

 - It is also generally useful in humid coastal areas.

 - Similarly as mentioned above under open dry preservation, the boiler and